hivdb/chiro-cms/resources/covid-review.md

 **Resistance selection and mAb combinations:** The vulnerability of a mAb to mutational escape and the development of resistance can be inferred in part by the degree of conservation at each mAb-interacting spike residue.
 Molecular modeling and site-directed mutagenesis studies have also been performed to predict the effects of published spike variants[^10.1126/science.abd0831][^10.1038/s41586-020-2349-y][^10.1101/2020.05.22.111005].
 One group selected for mAb-resistance mutations in virus culture[^10.1126/science.abd0831].
 Several groups identified potentially synergistic mAbs that bind non-overlapping sites[^10.1126/science.abd0831][^10.1038/s41586-020-2349-y][^10.1126/science.abc2241].

 **Fc-dependent effector mechanisms:** Two groups described assays to assess the effects of mAbs on antibody dependent cellular cytotoxicity (ADCC) and antibody dependent cellular phagocytosis (ADCP) [^10.1126/science.abd0827][^10.1038/s41586-020-2349-y].
-In an attempt to reduce the likelihood of antibody-dependent enhancement of infection, another group introduced an Fc LALA mutation to reduce FcγR and C1q mAb binding (Shi et al., 2020).
+In an attempt to reduce the likelihood of antibody-dependent enhancement of infection, another group introduced an Fc LALA mutation to reduce FcγR and C1q mAb binding[^10.1038/s41586-020-2381-y].

 **Animal model studies:** Six groups evaluated mAbs in animal models including rhesus macaques (Shi et al., 2020), Syrian hamsters (Rogers et al., 2020), and various transgenic mice species (Cao et al., 2020; Li et al., 2020; Wu et al., 2020; Zost, Gilchuk, Case, et al., 2020).
 These studies aim to demonstrate _in vivo_ potency and to ascertain the risk of ADE (Li Liu et al., 2019)